pratzrao/feedback_app/README.md

 - Navigation: HR role → Communication → Email Notifications / Send Reminders
 - SMTP Setup: configure `[email]` in `.streamlit/secrets.toml` (SendGrid, Gmail, etc.)

 - Email Logs: The app maintains a lightweight `email_logs` table for history.
-If you initialized your DB before this feature, run `python setup/create_schema.py` to add it.
 - Limitations: The "schedule for later" controls are UI-only for now; background scheduling/cron is not yet wired up.
 ```